Early Childhood

 Each child moving from kindergarten to first grade hand sews a baby doll and a blanket, and participates in a beautiful ceremony marking the child's passage into their next developmental stage.

-At Haleakalā Waldorf School, we offer two mixed aged kindergartens.
-Each kindergarten serves children 4 - 6 with a five day per week program, 8:15 am to 2:15 pm.
+At Haleakalā Waldorf School, we offer two mixed-aged kindergartens.
+Each kindergarten serves children 4 - 6.

 For more information, please follow this link to our admissions page.